charlestang/curl-http-client/README.md

 This function will return a CurlHttpClient object when success, or `false` on failure.

-[static_get]: "Simple and handy GET request"
 ### CurlHttpClient::get()

+Simple and handy GET request

 #### Arguments

+* $url --- request url
+* $queries --- request parameters
+* $cookies --- cookies from last request
+* $headers --- headers should include

 #### Return

-[static_getJson]: "Simple and handy GET request, but the result is JSON"
+The request result will be returned in a string.

 ### CurlHttpClient::getJson()

+Simple and handy GET request, but the result is JSON

 #### Arguments

+* $url --- request url
+* $queries --- request parameters
+* $cookies --- cookies from last request
+* $headers --- headers should include

 #### Return

-[static_post]: "Simple and handy POST request"
 ### CurlHttpClient::post()

+Simple and handy POST request

 #### Arguments

+* $url --- request url
+* $queries --- request parameters
+* $cookies --- cookies from last request
+* $headers --- headers should include

 #### Return

-[static_postJson]: "Simple and handy POST request, but the result is JSON"
 ### CurlHttpClient::postJson()

+Simple and handy POST request, but the result is JSON

 #### Arguments

+* $url --- request url
+* $queries --- request parameters
+* $cookies --- cookies from last request
+* $headers --- headers should include

 #### Return